beigenut/TIL_2018/README.md

 <br></br>
 ___
 ___
-The lasted version updated on 05/16/18 by me
+The lasted version updated on 05/21/19 by me

 ### version log <br>
 v0.0.1 - [git] Deleting cach on .gitignore <br>
 v0.0.2 - [naming regualation] BEM examples <br>
 v0.0.3 - [git] How to push the first commit to a new repository <br>
+v0.0.4 - [git] How to change an uploaded file name <br>